External bifold door locations: Patio, kitchen, extensions, and summer houses

 Top hung has many benefits including smooth operation and low maintenance.
 However, it does require added support with a lintel.
 Most conservatories will not be able to support a top-hung bifold.

 Many standard bifold doors which are bottom rolling can end up getting blockages in their man track causing poor operation.
-However, the Vufold Status range utilises a sealed outer frame that helps stop debris from falling into the main track.
+However, the Vufold aluminium bifold doors range utilises a sealed outer frame that helps stop debris from falling into the main track.
 This stops any blockages and ensures smooth operation.
 The Vufold Supreme range has removable track cover, self-cleaning bottom roller and is fully adjustable, for smooth operation.

 Bifold doors for small extensions: Traffic doors